 being a very patient dog, he does not like to participate in rough play and will avoid such activities.

-Field Spaniels, with their wonderful disposition and calm nature, are ideal companions for the elderly providing exercise needs can be met.
+Field Spaniels, with their wonderful disposition and calm nature, are ideal companions for seniors or the less active, providing exercise needs can be arranged and grooming kept up.

 Do you have a Field Spaniel?
-If you do, we know you must be proud to own this unique and rare dog breed.
+Luck you if you do!
+This is a unique and rare dog breed that is often wait-listed by those interested having one.
+So we know you must be proud to own this lovely and lively spaniel.

 We would love for you to share your dog's pictures and his story as well as your knowledge about the breed in general.

 You can upload photos and tell your dog's story here.
 For inspiration, read some of the stories already submitted by other dog lovers.